Australian slang - a story of Australian English

 - Impressionistic studies of Australian English phonetics - Macquarie University, Phonetics and Phonology

-- Centre for Australian Studies - University of New England
+- Australian Research - University of New England

 - Amanda Laugesen, Australian First World War 'slanguage' - Journal of the Australian War Memorial